-Whether you’re a lead guitarist looking to add motion to your solos or a rhythm player hoping to add some serious dimension to your riffs, delay will undoubtedly be one of the most important effects found on your pedalboard.
+Delay is undoubtedly be one of the most important effects you can add to your pedalboard, whether you’re a lead guitarist looking to add motion to your solos or a rhythm player hoping to add some serious dimension to your riffs.
 And, just like any effect, delay has evolved through the decades – from the early tape echoes of the ‘50s to the arrival of analog delay in the ‘70s, and then the digital units that followed in the ‘80s.
 We’ve got every type covered in this best delay pedals round-up.

 Nowadays, delay can mean anything from a simple, barely audible slapback echo to a sound effect where the original signal ripples and ricochets into an eternity of ambience.
 Which is why we thought we’d run through some of our favourites and the features which make them the best delay pedals of their kind…